Flights of a Phoenix

 There was even a buidling with couches and a thatched roof to take in the amazing views.

 However, by the time we were down to Queen Elizabeth, we were back into somewhat drier and more savanah-like areas.
 We'd gone from tropical to seeing cactus!
 The variation here is breathtaking.
 We entered the park and almost immediately were rewarded with the sight of animals.
+After a short drive around, we then got to head out on a small boat cruise through the channel.
+This one lone elepahnt was one of the first things we saw, but the area is plentiful in hippos, buffalo, all manner of birds, and crocodiles.

 A big hippo pod.